Anderson's orthogonality catastrophe: Introduction

 in the thermodynamic limit \cite{PhysRevLett.18.1049}.
 Furthermore, Anderson expressed the decay exponent $\gamma$ in terms of the (single-particle) scattering phases associated with the perturbation.
 Later on in the same year, he found a way \cite{PhysRev.164.352} to circumvent Hadamard's inequality and arrived at the asymptotics \eqref{catastrophe} with an exponent $\gamma$ bigger than that in \eqref{catas-bound}.
 After some controversies about the correctness of interchanging limits, the asymptotics of \cite{PhysRev.164.352} was confirmed in an adiabatic approach \cite{RiSi71,Ham71,KaYo78}.
 Both this asymptotics and the bound \eqref{catas-bound} from \cite{PhysRevLett.18.1049} are now taken for granted in the physics literature as a fundamental property of Fermi gases.

 Only very little is known about AOC from a rigorous mathematical point of view.
 The adiabatic approach to AOC was revisited by Otte \cite{1087.47015}, who rigorously derives a limit expression for the overlap in terms of the solution of a Wiener-Hopf equation, thereby clarifying a discussion on the correctness of limits in \cite{RiSi71, Ham71}, see also \cite{1045.81584} for related work.
 Unfortunately, this does not allow the thermodynamic limit to be controlled, which would be necessary for proving \eqref{catastrophe}.
 Likewise, the upper bound \eqref{catas-bound} awaits a sound mathematical treatment.
 This is the goal of the present paper.
 We will prove \eqref{catas-bound} with the same decay exponent $\gamma$ as in \cite{PhysRevLett.18.1049}, but valid in greater generality.
-The recent preprint \cite{KuOtSp13} treats the one-dimensional case, see Remark~\ref{Otte} below.
-A related problem, recently solved in \cite{FrLeLeSe11}, is to give an effective estimate of the minimum change in total energy of the (infinite-volume) Fermi gas when a local, one-body potential is added to the kinetic energy.
+The recent work \cite{KuOtSp13} treats the one-dimensional case, see Remark~\ref{remark:otte:first} below.

+It is an open problem to prove the asymptotics \eqref{catastrophe} for any $d\in\N$.
+There are even no known lower bounds on $\boldsymbol\langle \Phi^N_{L},\Psi^N_{L}\boldsymbol\rangle$ except for $d=1$ \cite{KuOtSp13}.
+A related problem, recently solved in \cite{FrLeLeSe11}, concerns an effective estimate of the minimum change in total energy of the (infinite-volume) Fermi gas when a local, one-body potential is added to the kinetic energy.

 The plan of this paper is as follows.
 We formulate our results in the next section.
 Sections~\ref{sec:proof-main} to~\ref{sec:proofError2} contain the proof of the main results, Theorems~\ref{thm:main} and~\ref{thm:main}'.
 In the Appendix we prove Theorem~\ref{prop:scattering} and Corollary~\ref{corollary:anderson}, which relate the diagonal of the Lebesgue density of a spectral correlation measure with the scattering matrix and the cross section.
 This yields a scattering-theoretic interpretation of our decay exponent $\gamma$ and shows that it coincides with that of \cite{PhysRevLett.18.1049}.